intmus/inttheory22-23/_19-chromatic-chords/a1-ex-aug6thchord.md

 ### Conclusions

-#### A defining resolution

-As you can see, the tendency tones of the augmented sixth -- ^b6 and ^#4 -- will always resolve by a half-step.
+As you can see, the tendency tones of the augmented sixth--^b6 and ^#4--will always resolve by a half-step.
 If the ^b6 is in a lower voice than the ^#4, they will resolve outward by half-step to an octave.
 If the ^#4 is in a lower voice than the ^b6, they will resolve inward by half-step to create an octave.
 The resolution of this interval is the entire reason for the existence of these augmented sixth chords, so you can consider this resolution of the defining characteristic of these chords.

-#### Augmented sixth chords resolving to V<sup>7</sup> and I<sup>6/4</sup>
+## Augmented sixth chords resolving to V<sup>7</sup> and I<sup>6/4</sup>

 There are certainly voice-leading issues when resolving augmented sixth chords, but the chromatic element, particularly the ^#4, somewhat camouflages the objectionable parallels.
 Most obviously, when a Ger<sup>+6</sup> resolves directly to a V chord, parallel perfect fifths will result when resolving the ^b6 and ^b3 scale degrees.
 For this reason, there are alternate resolutions for augmented sixth chords that are often preferable.
 Look at the next example to see two possible fixes for this.
 Does the cadential I<sup>6/4</sup> fix the likely objectionable parallels for a Ger<sup>+6</sup>?
 Why does the Ger<sup>+6</sup> have an enharmonically spelled pitch when resolving to a cadential I<sup>6/4</sup>?
 When an augmented sixth chord resolves to a V<sup>7</sup>, what changes about the resolution of the tendency tones in the augmented sixth chord?